 Bad Internet Habits

 Internet providers, as well as many other companies, use what is called “cookies” to track your web browsing history.
-Usually, this information is used to create targeted advertisements that allow the company to see what an individual is interested into.
+Usually, this information is used to create targeted advertisements that allow the company to see what an individual is interested in.